Alexandre-aksenov/predict-car-prices-using-H2O-tpot/README.md

 * model selected using TPOT (TPOT_regression.ipynb, exported file: TPOT_regression.py).
 RandomForestRegressor

-EDA and the baseline model were run locally in the environment specified by the description file:
+EDA and the baseline model were run locally in the environment specified in <code>environment.yml</code>.
-...

 AutoML model selection was performed on the servers of GoogleColab.